rtekim/Visualizing-Amazon-Reviews/Proposal.md

 * Cycle through a variety of book covers for individual views of books
 * Miniature detail view showing information about the book that the mouse is hovering over in either view
+* Word cloud specific to each book of all of the reviews from each book

 ## Project Schedule